mksavic/mksavic.github.io/index.md

 <img class="profile-picture" src="mksavic.jpg">

 I do R&D S&E, Cybersecurity (Research & Development, Science & Engineering) in California.
-I graduated with my Bachelor of Science in Computer Science and Women's Studies from the University of Michigan in 2018.
-I graduated with my Master of Science in Computer Science from New York University in 2020.
-I completed a Master's thesis which was advised by [Brendan Dolan-Gavitt](http://moyix.net/).
+I graduated with a Bachelor of Science in Computer Science and a Bachelor of Science in Women's Studies from the University of Michigan in 2018.
+I graduated with a Master of Science in Computer Science from New York University in 2020.
+During my Master's program, I completed a Master's thesis advised by [Brendan Dolan-Gavitt](http://moyix.net/).

-I have a variety of interests and hobbies outside the world of technology.
-Currently my greatest enjoyment is my involvement in the [EDM](edm.md) community.
-Aside from that, I love nature, hiking, gardening, meditation, and my cat Linux.
-Feel free to reach me on any of my [socials](contact.md)!

 ## Publications